Home › Forums › General Discussion Forum › Exercise Strengthens Central Nervous System Modulation of Pain with Fibromyalgia

 1.

 I had to look up why left-handed people were excluded from the study.
 Apparently, lefties use both hemispheres for certain tasks that righties only use one hemisphere and can throw off results quite a bit.
 Sorry to the 10% of lefties with fibro this article doesn’t apply to.
 As already mentioned by Auggie-bear and Scott, it is rare to have a FM patient without psychosocial yellow flags.
-Though I feel this can be applied to most FM patients that would be one thing limiting its applicability.
+Though I feel this can be applied to most FM patients that would be one thing limiting its applicability.2.

 It is extremely difficult to get a patient to buy into the use of aerobic exercise for pain.
-The benefit of using this article as a reference is: A) the parameters are simple and allow the patient to have some control and B) the pictures of the fMRI signals can be used as a visual aid assisting with potential buy in.
+The benefit of using this article as a reference is: A) the parameters are simple and allow the patient to have some control and B) the pictures of the fMRI signals can be used as a visual aid assisting with potential buy in.3.

 I have had one patient who I had bought into pain science and started seeing a conselor and was seeing significant improvements in pain and function.
 I know I talked to be about having a sensitized nervous system making manual therapy difficult.I talked to her about using 15-30 minutes of moderate aerobic exercise on the treamill (she liked walking) to lower her CNS sensitivity.
 This gave us a window to perform some manual therapy and allowed for specific therex to follow.
 This was a unique patient that I was able to get buy in at eval.
 I think what helped so much that day was relating her story to how she interpreted pain.
-She really seemed to “get it” when I could relate some pain science to her specific story.
+She really seemed to “get it” when I could relate some pain science to her specific story.I have certainly failed a lot at getting buy in for these patients.
+But I think what was most helpful in this case was getting buy in early by relating her specific story to pain science.
+Once I had buy in and her trust, it opened more opportunities and her willingness to try what I had to offer.

 4.

 I’ll try to tease out if they think FM is related to their complaint and go from their.
 I feel like i Have a lot of patients that circle FM on the intake and write “possibly” or “not diagnosed” beside it.
 So, if its circled, I’ll ask them why they circled that and how they think their pain correlates with that.
 I’ll try to tailor the rest of my eval based on their response.
-Certainly, if they think it is related to their current complaint, it absolutely needs to be addressed based on their current belief system.
+Certainly, if they think it is related to their current complaint, it absolutely needs to be addressed based on their current belief system.-

 Justin, I’d love to hear your experience if you do use this as a visual aid with a patient, as I feel like I would struggle to be concise with breaking down what is happening in those visuals and why it matters to that patient.
 You are a much more charismatic man than I though…